ashki23/General-notes/ReadMe.md

 # LaTeX Basics

 A basic knowledge about LaTeX could help us to make better documents in R Markdown.
-You can find quick references to the most commonly used LaTeX syntax in R Markdown [here](https://ashki23.github.io/markdown_latex.html#latex_basics) and more extensive reference at [LaTeX Wikibooks](https://en.wikibooks.org/wiki/LaTeX/Mathematics).
+You can find quick references to the most commonly used LaTeX syntax in R Markdown [here](https://ashki23.github.io/markdown_latex.html#latex_basics) and more extensive references at [LaTeX Wikibooks](https://en.wikibooks.org/wiki/LaTeX/Mathematics).